Me watching an interesting conversation between Francois Mitjavile (Tertre Roteboeuf) and Anne Bjurner

 New cellarmaster (left), Herve Berland, Montrose's technical director (middle), and recently appointed chef responsible for PR, Helene Brochet (right).
 April 2014

-I kindly asked in my email to have the possibility of tasting the last four vintages and I got it.
+I kindly asked in my email to have the possibility of tasting the last four vintages, and I got it.
 Thanks a lot!

-2013 was fresh and aromatic, on the light side, smooth and well-balanced, finesse and elegance, soft and silky aftertaste.
+2013 was fresh and aromatic, on the light side, smooth and well-balanced, with finesse and elegance, soft and silky aftertaste.
 Same impression as at UGCB tasting of Listrac, Moulis, Medoc and Margaux at Malescot St.Exupery.
 92p.